AWinterman/gist-put/README.md

 # make it anonymous
 gist-put -a file

-# open it in your browser once it's created
+# open it in your browser once it is created
 gist-put -o file
 ```